NVIDIA/hpc-container-maker/docs/getting_started.md

 ### Building Container Images

-The HPCCM output is the container specification, so save it to a file.
-By convention, the container specification files are named `Dockerfile` or `Singularity.def`.
+The HPCCM output is the container specification, so save the output to a file.
+By convention, the container specification files are named `Dockerfile` or `Singularity.def` for Docker and Singularity, respectively.
 To generate a container image, use your prefered container image builder.

 Using [Docker](https://docs.docker.com/engine/reference/commandline/build/):

 ```
+$ hpccm --recipe <recipe.py> --format docker > Dockerfile
 $ sudo docker build -t <tag> -f Dockerfile .
 ```

 Using [Singularity](https://www.sylabs.io/guides/latest/user-guide/build_a_container.html):

 ```
+$ hpccm --recipe <recipe.py> --format singularity > Singularity.def
 $ sudo singularity build <image_file.sif> Singularity.def
 ```